flairNLP/transformer-ranker/docs/01-walkthrough.md

 ## Step 1.
 Loading Datasets

 Use the Hugging Face Datasets library to load datasets from their [text classification](https://huggingface.co/datasets?task_categories=task_categories:text-classification&sort=trending) section.
 You load a dataset by passing its string identifier.

-In this example, we use the TREC dataset, which categorizes questions based on the type of information they seek.
-It comes with coarse and fine-grained categoaries:

-- **Coarse-grained:** descriptions (DESC), entities (ENTY), abbreviations (ABBR), humans (HUM), locations (LOC), and numeric values (NUM).
-For example, the question _"What is a Devo hat?"_ is categorized under descriptions (DESC).
-- **Fine-grained:** Divides broad categories into 50 subclasses, with the same question having a label DESC:def (definition).

-Here's how to laod TREC:
+Here is how to load TREC:

 ```python
 from datasets import load_dataset